KiltedCode/khandaria-campaign/sessions/2018/the-older-notes.md

 Say black feather tribe is weak, they raid them
 Want to trade with us (gems to trade)
 Arrow skipped off but drew small amount of mud
-`Belsarin` friendly fight big guy, ended up about to rage (barbarian) before small guy stepped in to stop fight
+`Belsaran` friendly fight big guy, ended up about to rage (barbarian) before small guy stepped in to stop fight
 Really excited by offer of glass jars
 deal of 1 field, 1 orchard, and 50 glass jars for help with Black feathers. when attacked they'll raid tribe and let them know so  they retreat
 we have smoky signal bonfire, `Pylia` tried to contact but left note